simgrid/simgrid/docs/source/Installing_SimGrid.rst

 Binaries for Linux
 ^^^^^^^^^^^^^^^^^^

-To get all of SimGrid on Debian or Ubuntu, simply type the following.
+To get all of SimGrid on Debian or Ubuntu, simply type one of the following lines, or several lines if you need several languages.

 .. code-block:: shell

-   apt install libsimgrid-dev simgrid-java

-The package ``libsimgrid-dev`` is sufficient if you only plan to use the C or C++ interfaces of SimGrid while ``simgrid-java`` if you only plan to use the Java bindings.
+   apt install libsimgrid-dev  # if you want to develop in C or C++ apt install simgrid-java    # if you want to develop in Java apt install python3-simgrid # if you want to develop in Python

 If you build pre-compiled packages for other distributions, drop us an email.